Foursball/foursball-api/README.md

 ## Running in Docker

 Docker is the easiest way to run the **Foursball REST API**.
-First, build the app locally with `docker build -t foursball-api .` then run with `docker run -d -p 80:80 foursball-api`.
+Run with `docker run -d -p 80:80 foursball/foursball-api`.
 The OAuth environment variables are ommited from the `docker run` command, so add them in once you have followed the above instructions (e.g. `docker run -d -e GITHUB_ID=[my-id] -e GITHUB_SECRET=[my-secret] -e SERVER_URL=http://127.0.0.1 -p 80:80 foursball-api`).

 ## Running with MySQL